Khaled-Abdelbaset/train-on-git/README.md

-#Training on Git & GitHub
+# Training
-Training
+Training on Git & GitHub!